alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

+Determining how to find components
+Layered vs Component based graphics

 ### Project Structure
 There is no such thing as complex project in this perspective.
 S